thephpleague/flysystem/source/index.md

 eliminates these differences by providing a normalized API layer.
 So when you're switching from local storage to a cloud service, it's just a matter of configuration.

-Flysystem eliminates for investing in hardware or cload resources upfront and minimizes the chances of vendor lock in.
+Flysystem eliminates for investing in hardware or cloud resources upfront and minimizes the chances of vendor lock in.
 Develop locally and move to the cloud when your project asks for it.